 Christmas trees can be unsafe for pets, but with a few changes at the beginning of the season, you can create a safe environment that will keep your items and your animal friends secure.
 Here are a few tips to keep in mind:

-- Instead of getting a live Christmas tree, purchase an artificial one.
+- Instead of getting a live Christmas tree, purchase an artificial tree.
 Live Christmas trees produce sap that can irritate an animal’s skin.
 Live trees also attract insects, which can then transfer to your dog’s or cat’s fir.

 - Get a small or medium-sized Christmas tree.
 Large fixtures attract more attention and can cause bigger damage if it gets toppled by your pets.

 - Choose a traditional-looking artificial tree.
 Colored and sparkly holiday pieces spark your pets’ curiosity.

 - Stay away from trees with tinsel in them.
 This material is fatal to dogs and cats.

 - Tabletop trees can be carried off by your pets and can easily be destroyed.
 Avoid them if possible.